The Yamanote

 Tabata: godforsakensonofabitchifinallyfoundyou.

 Boring.
 And at the bottom of a hill.
-Up the Hill.
+Up the hill.
 Cycle.
 Cycle downhill.
 Fun.
 Ask for directions.
 Note-to-self: Always as directions before cycling downhill.
 Up the hill again.

-Kagome: Ignore directions from napkin handing out people at station.
+Kagome: Ignore directions from napkin-handing-out people at station.
 Good thing too.

 Sugome: Woah.
 Tokyo has trams.
-I had thought that google maps screwed up when they called a station Sugome-eki-mae (Station in-front-of Sugome station.
+I had thought that google maps screwed up when they called a station Sugome-eki-mae (station in-front-of Sugome station).

-Otsuka: dont remember anything about it.
+Otsuka: don’t remember anything about it.

-Ikebukuro: Crowd reminds me of shibuya/shinjuku.
+Ikebukuro: Crowd reminds me of Shibuya/Shinjuku.
 About 9PM by now.
-Hungry, tired.
+Hungry.
+Tired.
 Cycle down what I assume is Mejiro dori.
 For quite a while.
 Ask direction.
 Go back.
 Find Mejiro.

 Mejiro: Pic.
 Move on.
 Lost.
 See Koban.
 Empty.
 Wait 5 mins for cop.
 No show.
 Cycle.
 Cycle.
 Cycle.
 Tired.
 Ask ‘Sumimasen.
 Chikaku eki ari masu, ka?’
 ‘Is there a station nearby?’